ying-tang/help-documentation/_neutron/configure-ha-ip.md

 author: Eric French
 featured: false
 weight: 4
+note: Leslie Lundquist
 ---

-This article provides a resource on how to set up HA floating IPs within an **IBM Blue Box Cloud OpenStack** environment.
+This article provides a resource on how to set up HA floating IPs within an **IBM Blue Box Cloud OpenStack** Local environment.
 These instructions assume that you already have the **OpenStack Python API Clients** installed.

+NOTE: This feature works with IBM Blue Box Local Cloud ONLY.
+It does not apply to the IBM Blue Box Dedicated Cloud offering.
+The SoftLayer Network currently requires us to use L2 POP, a driver designed to support scaling to large networks.
+As a possible workaround, in the OpenStack Mitaka release, there is an option to disable half of the L2 POP responder, which could allow you to set up HA.
+IF you really need HA, it's best to use a Load Balancer for that, such as Neutron LBaaS v2.

 **Configure your OpenStack instances**